voila-dashboards/voila/docs/source/contribute.rst

 .. code-block:: bash

-   jupyter extension enable voila --sys-prefix
+   jupyter server extension enable voila.server_extension --sys-prefix

 Running the tests locally also requires the `test_template` to be installed: